almeta-io/Azure-TDSP-ProjectTemplate/Docs/Data_Report/PreprocessedDataSummaryReport.md

 3. Strip the small letters e.g. ۜ
 4. Normalize Alefs e.g. أ -> ا
 5. Normalize Teh Marbutah e.g. ة -> ه
+6. Segmenting the punctuation and the numbers from the text.